Individual Player National Championship Tournament Rules

 - The moderator will restart the three-second countdown for signaling after clearing the lockout system after each incorrect response.

-In some group matches, a player can buzz out by accumulating a certain number of points.
+In some group games, a player can buzz out by accumulating a certain number of points.

-- A player who has buzzed out will no longer participate in the current match.
+- A player who has buzzed out will no longer participate in the current game.

 - That player will receive a higher ranking for that room than any player who subsequently buzzes out (and higher than any player who does not buzz out at all).

-- A player buzzes out by having a cumulative point total that equals or exceeds the match’s stated threshold.
-The threshold for each match depends on the length of the match and will be announced at the beginning.
+- A player buzzes out by having a cumulative point total that equals or exceeds the game’s stated threshold.
+The threshold for each game depends on the length of the game and will be announced at the beginning.

 - It is possible for all players to buzz out (or for no players to buzz out).

-The players in a group match will be ranked.
+The players in a group game will be ranked.

 - Players who buzzed out will be ranked by the tossup number on which they buzzed out (regardless of their final score), with earlier buzz-outs meaning better ranks.